spring-epfl/lightnion/README.md

-Lightnion provides a JavaScript library that you can load on your webpage to make anonymous requests from any modern browser.
-To interact with the Tor network, it uses an untrusted proxy that converts between protocols (Websockets to pure TCP).
-Lightnion also contains an internal Python Tor client that we have been using for testing.
+Lightnion is a JavaScript library that you can include on your webpage to let any modern browser make anonymous requests.
+Lightnion uses an *untrusted* proxy to interact with the Tor network.
+This proxy converts between protocols (Websockets to pure TCP).
+This repository also contains a Python Lightnion Tor client that we have been using for testing.

 **WARNING:** At the moment Lightnion is alpha-level research software.
 Do *not* use it in production, or for anything that really requires anonymity.
 You are, however, more than welcome to experiment with Lightnion.
+Please provide feedback opening issues or writing to the authors.

 Quick setup
 -----------